 How much does a notary bond cost in Kansas?

-The Kansas Secretary of State requires notaries to submit a four-year $7,500 surety bond before being commissioned.
+Kansas notaries must submit to a four-year $7,500 surety bond before being commissioned.

 SuretyBonds.com instantly issues Kansas notary bonds—including errors and omissions insurance—for just $50!
 Simply click Buy Now to purchase your bond safely and securely using our online bond checkout.
 In just a few minutes you can be on your way to getting bonded as a notary in Kansas.

 |Bond Type||Bond Amount||Cost|

 |$7,500 Notary Bond with $10,000 Errors and Omissions Insurance 4-year term||$7,500||$50|